-Spraying your garden and yard with chemicals, such as fertilizers, herbicides and insecticides can be very hazardous to your health and you may not even know it.
-Individuals who have sensitivities associated with allergies, breathing problems (especially those with asthma or other respiratory problems) and even ones with cancer could be potentially causing further harm not only to themselves but to their pets and young children.
+Spraying your garden and yard with chemicals such as fertilizers, herbicides, and insecticides can be very hazardous to your health and you may not even know it.
+Individuals who have allergies, breathing problems (especially those with asthma or other respiratory problems), and cancer could be potentially causing further harm not only to themselves but to their pets and young children as well.

-Pesticides contact your body through the skin, eyes, mouth and inhalation.
-These sprays can cause chemical burns, dermatitis (swollen, reddened skin), eye irritation and other injuries and even poisoning if accidently consumed.
+Pesticides can enter the body through absorption through the skin, ingestion through the mouth, and inhalation.
+These sprays can cause chemical burns, dermatitis (swollen, reddened skin), eye irritation, and poisoning if accidentally consumed.
 Both adults and children are susceptible to external contact with the chemicals as well as ingestion and inhalation.

-If you choose to utilize chemical sprays in your garden, always thoroughly read the instructions on the bottle/box to prevent any burns or other type of injury caused by the chemicals.
+If you choose to utilize chemical sprays in your garden, always thoroughly read the instructions on the bottle/box to prevent any burns or other types of injury caused by the chemicals.
 Make sure the particular spray is appropriate to use on your plants or treatment site.
-Here are additional guidelines for preventions:

 - Read and follow label directions on all chemicals products.